 To sum up: what you need to know about Portugal residency

-There are 13 pathways to Portuguese residency, including investment, employment, entrepreneurship, passive income, remote work, seasonal work, education, highly qualified work, family reunification, asylum, religious service, and volunteering.
+- There are 14 pathways to Portuguese residency, including investment, employment, entrepreneurship, passive income, remote work, collaboration with the Portuguese university, seasonal work, education, highly qualified work, family reunification, asylum, religious service, and volunteering.

-Among these, the Portugal Golden Visa remains one of the most popular routes.
-While the minimum investment threshold starts at €250,000, the most in-demand option — investing in Portuguese fund units — requires €500,000.
+- Among these, the Portugal Golden Visa is the most popular route for wealthy foreigners.
+The minimum investment starts at €250,000, while the most sought-after option — Portuguese fund units — requires €500,000.

-Portugal Golden Visa holders benefit from one of the most flexible residence rules in Europe: just 7 days of physical presence per year.
-In contrast, most other residents must spend at least 8 months annually in the country to maintain their status.
+- Portugal Golden Visa holders enjoy one of the most flexible residence requirements: only 7 days in Portugal per year.
+Most other Portuguese residence permits require at least 8 months of annual stay to keep the status.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.